Defense Distributed: State of Washington et al v. United States Department of State et al

-A coalition of state attorneys general sued to enjoin the settlement in Defense Distributed v.
-U.S. Dept. of State in 2018, citing "...irreparable harm if the [firearm CAD files] are published on the internet."
-Defense Distributed joined the suit as a necessary party, claiming the states lacked Article III standing and protections of its activity under the First Amendment.
-U.S. District Judge Robert Lasnik issued a temporary restraining order against the State Department on July 31, 2018, and granted a permanent injunction on November 12, 2019, ruling the State Department failed to give an adequate explanation of its settlement with Defense Distributed as required by the Administrative Procedure Act, a controversial decision since the department's designations are typically deemed unable to be judicially reviewed.
+A coalition of state attorneys general sued to enjoin the 2018 settlement in Defense Distributed v.
+U.S. Dept. of State, citing "...irreparable harm if the [firearm CAD files] [were] published on the internet."
+Defense Distributed joined the suit as a necessary party, claiming the states lacked Article III standing, and the protection of its activity under the First Amendment.
+U.S. District Judge Robert Lasnik issued a temporary restraining order against the State Department on July 31, 2018, and granted a permanent injunction on November 12, 2019.
+He ruled the State Department had failed to give an adequate explanation of its settlement with Defense Distributed, as required by the Administrative Procedure Act.

 Defense Distributed appealed Lasnik's injunction to the Ninth Circuit Court of Appeals, which rejected the case in July 2020, ruling the organization lacked the standing to appeal a decision directed at the State Department.
 On April 27, 2021, however, the Ninth Circuit vacated an injunction in a related case, holding that Congress had expressly prohibited judicial review of the agency decisions in question.
-Defense Distributed again released its full library of files to the public domain.
+Defense Distributed again released its library of 3D files to the public domain.

 Defense Distributed v.
 Gurbir Grewal

 In July 2018, at the same time as State of Washington v.
-Department of State, Defense Distributed filed a civil lawsuit under section 1983 of the Civil Rights Act against New Jersey Attorney General Gurbir Grewal, who sent a cease and desist letter directing the firm to not publish the files subject to their settlement with the U.S. Department of State.
-Defense Distributed argued New Jersey law had no power over their settlement and its use to impede their file publication was unconstitutional.
+Department of State, Defense Distributed filed a civil lawsuit under section 1983 of the Civil Rights Act against New Jersey Attorney General Gurbir Grewal, who sent a cease and desist letter directing the firm not to publish the files subject to their settlement with the U.S. Department of State.
+Defense Distributed argued New Jersey law had no power over its settlement and that using its laws to fight the file publication was unconstitutional.

-The suit was originally dismissed in district court over a question of personal jurisdiction, but in August 2020 the Fifth Circuit Court of Appeals reversed the lower court and allowed the lawsuit to proceed in Texas.
+Though originally dismissed in district court over a question of personal jurisdiction, on appeal in August 2020 the Fifth Circuit Court of Appeals reversed the lower court and allowed the lawsuit to proceed in Texas.

 On March 29, 2021, the Supreme Court denied Grewal's petition for a writ of certiorari, affirming the Fifth Circuit's decision, and remanding the case to the district court.

 Defense Distributed v.
 Bruck

-After remand to Texas, and after Andrew Bruck succeeded Gurbir Grewal as Attorney General of his state, the district court severed Defense Distributed's claims against New Jersey and transferred them to a federal court there.
-Defense Distributed again appealed the district court to the Fifth Circuit Court of Appeals, who again reversed the lower court and held its order severing and transferring the claims against the AG to the District of New Jersey was a clear abuse of discretion.
-In its opinion, the Fifth Circuit made the rare request to the district court in New Jersey to transfer the 3D gun case back to Texas, which this court has so far refused, creating an unprecedented judicial "turf fight".
+After remand to Texas, and after Andrew Bruck succeeded Gurbir Grewal as Attorney General, the district court severed Defense Distributed's claims against New Jersey and transferred them to a federal court there.
+Defense Distributed again appealed the district court to the Fifth Circuit Court of Appeals, who reversed the lower court and held its order severing and transferring the claims against the AG to the District of New Jersey was an abuse of discretion.
+In its opinion, the Fifth Circuit made the rare request to the district court in New Jersey to transfer the 3D gun case back to Texas, which the court refused, creating an unprecedented judicial "turf fight."